basir/node-react-ecommerce/README.md

 ### Part 23- Deploy Website on Heroku

-This section explains all steps to publish the ecommerce website on heroku. first you need to create a cloud mongodb and the make an account on heroku.
+This section explains all steps to publish the ecommerce website on Heroku. first you need to create a cloud MongoDB and the make an account on Heroku.

 ### Part 24- Rate and Review Products